Jules-Géraud Saliège: Nazi period

 During the Nazi occupation of France, he was outspoken in attacking the German treatment of Jews and conscription of Frenchmen.
 For his criticism of the Nazis' and Vichy's anti-Jewish policies, he was praised by the Vatican newspaper.

 With the free press silenced in Vichy France, Charles Lederman, a Jewish Communist approached Saliège, to alert public opinion to what was being done to the Jews.
 He told Saliège of the arrests, kidnappings and deportations.
 Saliège read his famous Pastoral letter the following Sunday.
 Other bishops - Monseigneur Théas, Bishop of Montauban, Monseigneur Delay, Bishop of Marseilles, Cardinal Gerlier, Archbishop of Lyon, Monseigneur Vansteenberghe of Bayonne and Monseigneur Moussaron, Archbishop of Albi - also denounced the roundups from the pulpit and through parish distributions, in defiance of the Vichy regime.
 The protest of the bishops is seen by various historians as a turning point in the formerly passive response of the Catholic Church in France.

 Saliège wrote to his parishioners: "The Jews are real men and women.
 Not everything is permitted against these men and women, against these fathers and mothers.
 They are part of the human species.
 They are our brothers like so many others.
 A Christian should not forget this".
-The words encouraged other clerics like the Capuchin monk Père Marie-Benoît.
+The words encouraged other clerics like the Capuchin priest Père Marie-Benoît.